 - Wading and/or swimming

-- Consuming alcohol in nondesignated areas/parks
+- vvading and/or swimming - Consuming alcohol in non-

-- Damaging plants, geological, or archaeological features - Smoking
+- designated areas/parks

-- Releasing animals into parklands
+- Releasing animals into barklands

-- Flying drones

 - Feeding or approaching wildlife

+Damaging plants, geological,

+- or archaeological features

+Smoking - Flying drones

 Visitors are responsible for knowing and complying with park rules (Ordinance 38).
 See ebparks.org/rules.